-English Learners:
+English Learners: Current California dashboard indicator red.

 STAR ELA data (State Benchmark): data indicates that students scored 19.4% proficient during the winter of 23-24 as compared to 18.4% proficiency during the same period in 22-23.
 Although there was a 1% increase, this proficiency rate is still low.
 This still indicates a need for support in ELA.